Time to Start your Project

 Look for a good collection of different type mics.
 Dynamic mics are good for some things, but any decent studio should have a collection of Large and Small diaphragm condenser mics as well as Tube Mics and some Ribbon mics.
 The reason is the more microphones you have to select from the better the chance to get the sound you want.

 DON’T GET HUNG UP ON PROTOOLS!! – I can’t emphasis this enough.
 Protools is a great DAW (Digital Audio Workstation), Some people Love it .. some hate it, but there are so many other DAW’s that are as good, if not better.
-Programs like Sonar X3, Logic, Performer, Cubase, and so many others are breaking new ground in the field of digital recording.
-What you want is a studio that knows it’s DAW and how to get the best sound out of it.
-Knows how to use plugins properly, etc. This can be determined pretty quickly once you listen to what the studio can produce from former clients.
+Programs like Sonar, Logic, Performer, Cubase, and so many others are breaking new ground in the field of digital recording.
+What you want is a studio that knows it’s DAW and how to work with it efficiently and knows how get the best sound out of their system.
+They Should know how to use plugins properly, have good mics, preamps, etc. This can be determined pretty quickly once you listen to what the studio can produce from former clients.

 Do Your Homework